 Bodywork and Manual Therapy [including Dance Movement Therapy] are general terms that refer to body manipulation therapies used for relaxation and pain relief.
 Massage is a well-known form of Manual Therapy.

-Bodywork, along with identifying possible contributing causes of unnatural movement and posture, is thought to reduce stress and ease pain.
+Bodywork and DMT, along with identifying possible contributing causes of unnatural movement and posture, is thought to reduce stress and ease pain.